Jako/multiTV/README.md

 thumbof | name of an image input. a thumbnail of the selected image will be rendered into this area | - width | the width of the input (only used if the display of the list element is horizontal) | 100

-### Supported MODX input types
+* Supported MODX input types: text, rawtext, email, number, textareamini, textarea, rawtextarea, htmlarea, date, dropdown, listbox, listbox-multiple, checkbox, option, image, file

-text, rawtext, email, number, textareamini, textarea, rawtextarea, htmlarea, date, dropdown, listbox, listbox-multiple, checkbox, option, image, file
+The output templates for the snippet could be defined in `$settings['templates']`.
+This variable contains an array of *rowTpl* and *outerTpl* containing template chunks.

 Part 2: multiTV Snippet
 ================================================================================